Flexible Differentiable Optimization via Model Transformations: Application examples

 \subsubsection{Model differentiation}

 We want to find the optimal regularization parameter for the loss on a test set that was not used to find the optimal weights.
-We will apply gradient descent of the unregularized test loss with respect to $\alpha$, for which we need to compute its gradient $\dfrac{\partial l}{\partial \alpha}$.
-This can be achieved using the chain rule:
+We will apply gradient descent of the unregularized test loss with respect to $\alpha$, for which we compute its gradient $\frac{\partial l}{\partial \alpha}$ using the chain rule:

-where $\dfrac{\partial w}{\partial \alpha}$ is the derivative of the optimal solution of Problem \eqref{eq:autotune-ridge} w.r.t. the parameter and can be found using DiffOpt as follows:
+where $\nabla_{\alpha} w (w,\alpha)$ is the derivative of the optimal solution of Problem \eqref{eq:autotune-ridge} w.r.t.~the parameter and can be found using DiffOpt as follows: